2013 Goody's Headache Relief Shot 500: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Qualifying results

 Race

 David Ragan blew his engine on lap 109, with Kyle Larson having a similar incident on lap 160.
 Tony Raines developed problems with his brakes on lap 220 while Dave Blaney was involved in a terminal crash on lap 357.
 The final DNF of the race came from David Reutimann, who had troubles with his rear gear on lap 451 and had to leave the race prematurely.

 Approximately 22% of the race was held under a caution flag while the average green flag run was nearly 22 laps.
 Most of the yellow flags in this race were caused by accidents, debris and cars spinning dangerously out of control.

 Jeff Burton, Greg Biffle, Jeff Gordon, Matt Kenseth and Jimmie Johnson had the fastest pit crews in the race, with the average time on pit road being 41 seconds.

 There were seven total penalties during the course of the race.
 Ricky Stenhouse Jr. was penalized twice for too many men over the wall.
 Ken Schrader, and Kasey Kahne were also penalized for too many men over the wall.
 Ryan Newman was penalized for Lug nut(s) not installed, and Ken Schrader and David Reutimann were both penalized for too fast entering pits.